Alblahm/Use-Siri-with-Aquarium/Arduino_Code/README.md

 changes in the ino file and reload without connecting it directly to your computer.
 You only need that the YUN is connected to the same wifi network of your computer.

-* The "Arduino.ino" file includes
+* The "Arduino.ino" file includes two definitions that allow you to use or not a LCD screen.
+You only have to enable or disable this define vars and compile.

+If you dont use the LCD connected to your Arduino then you have much more inputs free to connect to any other devices.

 ## Crontab Tasks
 This Crontab tasks can be added to your arduino Yun to manage all the program activities of your acuarium.